Mood, Anxiety, ADHD Collaborative Care (MAACC) Program

 - A MAACC care coordinator calls you, the caregiver, to register with MAACC

-- You and your child meet with a psychologist within the Lurie Children's Pritzker Department of Psychiatry and Behavioral Health for an evaluation
+- You and your child meet with a child psychologist within the Lurie Children's Pritzker Department of Psychiatry and Behavioral Health for an evaluation

-- A treatment plan is developed
+- A treatment plan is developed by the MAACC psychologist and psychiatrist

 - The MAACC child and adolescent psychiatrist works with your pediatrician on a medication management plan if needed